Dateline: Hong Kong-Macau Ferry Terminal

 It’s like volunteering to get in line on the other end of a firing squad.

-It really is amazing how much governments get away with by claiming they have control of your money even after hitting you with endless taxes, fees, and regulations.
-For me personally, I want a (perhaps sizable) portion of my wealth in Hong Kong or someplace very similar, where my money really is my money – not just something I’m borrowing from the state.
+It really is amazing how much governments get away with by claiming they have control of your money via currency restrictions, even after hitting you with endless taxes, fees, and regulations.
+Personally, I want a (perhaps sizable) portion of my wealth in Hong Kong or someplace very similar, like Singapore, where my money really is my money – not just something I’m borrowing from the state.

-There’s a respect for cash and for wealth here.
-There’s also more of an affinity for solid financial principles rather than the slapdash, quick-fix principles currently being employed by the west to cover up their years of theft and fraud.
+There’s a respect for cash and wealth here.
+There’s also more of an affinity for solid financial principles rather than the slapdash, quick-fix principles currently being employed by the West to cover up their years of mismanagement.